 Two facts stand out from this matching exercise.
-First, we can confirm our previous findings that ISAF-caused casualties have a statistically significant effect on the long-run trend in civilian casualties.
-In the entire country we find a significant positive treatment such that each civilian killed by ISAF predicts an additional 0.03 attacks per 1,000 population in the next 6-week period.
-The average ISAF-caused incident resulted in 2 civilian casualties.
-Thus, in an average-sized district of 83,000 people this amounts to 6 additional SIGACTs over the next 6 weeks.
-Parametric estimates of the lead moving average of SIGACTs are consistent with these estimates; there an additional civilian casualty accounts for 0.03 to 0.08 more IED attacks per 1,000 in the population.
-Second, there is no evidence that insurgent-caused civilian casualties affect the number of attacks.
-Insurgent-generated civilian casualties' estimates are more subject to reverse-causality concerns: they fail a placebo test even with spatial lags of the DV included.
+First, we can confirm our previous findings that ISAF-generated casualties have a statistically significant effect on the long-run trend in civilian casualties.
+In the entire country we find a significant positive treatment such that each civilian per 1,000 population killed by ISAF predicts an additional 0.03 attacks per 1,000 people in the next 6-week period.
+The average ISAF-generated incident resulted in 2 civilian casualties.
+Thus, in an average-sized district of 83,000 people this amounts to 1 additional SIGACT over the next 6 weeks.
+Parametric estimates of the lead moving average of SIGACTs are consistent with these estimates: an additional civilian casualty accounts for 0.03 to 0.08 more IED attacks per 1,000 in the population.
+Second, there is no evidence that insurgent-generated civilian casualties affect the number of attacks.
+Insurgent-generated civilian casualties' estimates are more subject to reverse-causality concerns: they fail a placebo test even with spatial lags of the dependent variable included.
+30 To the extent that this matching approach controls for underlying trends in insurgent activity that may be otherwise omitted in the fixed effects approaches, we should be a bit more skeptical about the positive finding on insurgent-caused casualties in Table 3 (models 1 and 3).